aksalsf/aksalsf/README.md

 Mostly I code in Javascript (React, Vue) and PHP (Laravel, CodeIgniter).
 I'm also a big fan of Windows until I met Linux 😆.<br>
 <br>
 Nice to meet you!<br>
-💡 Tip: I know you are a great programmer, but please don't eat lunch alone.<br>
+💡 Tip: Great.
+Now, please write your code and make sure only you know what the hell is this.<br>